jane-z-zou/EditGuru/README.md

 **EditGuru** is a Canva app extension that makes group collaboration measurable and fair.
 Built for classrooms, creative teams, and client-facing projects, it tracks **who edited what**, **how much**, and **when** — turning invisible effort into visible insight.

+> ⚠️ **Note:** This README focuses solely on the **EditGuru (Edit Tracker)** feature.
+Other features such as Beat Syncer and Visual Prompt Generator are part of the broader extension project but are not part of this submission.

 ---

 ## 🔍 Problem Understanding